 Is gel or mousse better for curly and wavy hair?

 One product isn’t always better than the other, whether you should use a mousse or a gel depends on the curly hairstyle you’re going for.
-If you’re going for a natural loose and airy look — a mousse is the product you should use.
+If you’re going for a natural, loose, and airy look — a mousse is the ideal product.

 You can use a mousse and gel together, and experimenting with both products can be a great way to create a unique style or at the least, see which option you prefer.
 If you choose to use both products, you should always start with the mousse before the gel.